 Structuring the minutes is not a very difficult task, as there is an agreed standard or style or template that is used to write down the minutes.
-Structure of the minutes also depends on the agenda as minutes are written in the order in which the agenda items were discussed.
+The structure of the minutes also depends on the agenda, as minutes are written in the order in which the agenda items were discussed.

 While writing, the writer’s tone is very important, as this conveys a message and shows the attitude or emotion towards the subject from the writer and has an effect on the reader.
-The appropriate tones used, depend on who the audience are and also depends on the information written.
+The appropriate tones used depend on who the audience is and also depends on the information written.

-Minutes are professional documents which are not only viewed by internal people, but can be viewed by anyone outside of the organisation even if it was an internal meeting at times when legal matters are involved.
+Minutes are professional documents which are not only viewed by internal people but can be viewed by anyone outside of the organisation even if it was an internal meeting when legal matters are involved.
 So it is important to write them down in a professional manner using the correct professional / formal tone and language.
-Also make sure that the document has short and clear sentences that stick to the point and use simple words that are easy to understand.
+Also, make sure that the document has short and clear sentences that stick to the point and use simple words that are easy to understand.

 Minutes should be written in the past tense as they are about a meeting or discussion that took place in the past.
 Use passive voice where you can while writing down minutes, as this will eliminate the use of any individual’s name, but using just the passive voice will make no sense and make understanding difficult.
 So always use a mix of active and passive voice sentences while writing down the minutes.